jjvanzon/Circular-Language-Spec-Plans/done/2008-05-2-classes-and-relationships-specs-project-summary.md

 - At first updated some project plan texts:

-    > *(Since 2020 some of these topics are out-of-scope of Encircle Language Spec.)*
+    > *(Since 2020 some of these topics are out-of-scope of Circular Language Spec.)*

     - Fundamental Principles A
     - Clarify Automatic Execution Order & Diagram Notation
     - Get Clearer View
     - Future project descriptions
-    - Encircle Principles
+    - Circular Principles
-    - Encircle Aspects
+    - Circular Aspects
     - Diagrams, Coding Principles & Coding Aspects

 - Then wrote the articles